-There is so much to do and see when your flight to Philadelphia lands; it’s hard to know where to start.
+There is so much to do and see when your flight to Philadelphia lands, that it’s hard to know where to go first.
 For most visitors on trips to Philadelphia, it’s best to start at the beginning.
 After all, this is where the Declaration of Independence and the Constitution were written and signed, thus signaling the beginning of American freedom and civil liberties.

 Today, travelers on Philadelphia flights gear up for a whirlwind history lesson.
 Sure, there’s the Liberty Bell, the signing of the Constitution and Independence Place, but if you look closely you’ll find that history runs deep within the Philadelphia limits.
 Pay close attention to Philadelphia hotels – look closely and you’ll see a combination of old Philadelphia combined with the new world.
 Philadelphia is packed full of cobblestone streets, grand halls and historic homes, but there’s a lot more to do and see that doesn’t include our forefathers.

 Movie lovers booking flights to Philadelphia can run up the stairs of the Capitol building – a la Sylvester Stallone in Rocky – and then stand in line for cheese steak at one of the city’s famous stands.
 Sports lovers book trips to Philadelphia to cheer on the Eagles, the Phillies, the Flyers and the 76ers.

 No matter what the reason is for booking Philadelphia flights and accommodations, you’ll leave the city with a renewed sense of passion for American history.

 Icy cold winters and extremely humid summers make spring and fall the best time to take flights to Philadelphia.
 If you can handle the crowds, Philadelphia goes wild every 4th of July (Independence Day) with fireworks and city-wide celebrations.